 The Yorkshire Three Peaks Challenge is one of the most rewarding walking challenges in the UK and completing all of it, or even part of it is a real achievement!
-The route is 26 mile circular route, starting from the small village of Horton in Ribblesdale.
+The route is 26 mile circular route.
 Over the course of the walk, you will not only pass through beautiful countryside but also stand atop three of the highest peaks in Yorkshire: Whernside (736m / 2,415ft), Ingleborough (723m / 2,372ft) and Pen-y-ghent (694m / 2,277ft).

 We will be meeting at the Station Inn, Ribblehead at 05.45 prompt to start the walk.
 We will not be able to accommodate late arrivals.

 After a briefing, we will be off on our way towards the day’s first peak.